Andre Fenley: Education

 André attended film school at San Francisco State University where he graduated and joined fellow sound engineer, Richard Hymns as an apprentice for the film The Meteor Man but he states “the early turning point in his career was being offered a position on the crew for Jurassic Park.

 Influences

 In a 2021 interview with cinemotage, André states fellow artists, Paul Robeson, Gordon Parks, Melvin Van Peebles, and Spike Lee amongst his influences.
 He also cites mentors, Richard Hymns and Frank Eulner amongst such.
 Films that inspired André to pursue a career in film include, “Buck and the Preacher,” “Shaft,” and “Do The Right Thing.”

 Personal life

-André is the brother of birth educator and doula Deundra Hundon.
+André is the cousin of celebrity chef Tiffany Derry.